Parameterized Algorithms for Balanced Cluster Edge Modification Problems: Introduction

-\paragraph*{Overview of our challenges and techniques} Our results rely on a number of techniques---some of them well-worn and some of them novel.
-Before we discuss them, we first highlight some of the challenges that our problems pose, when compared to a typical graph modification problem.
-To begin with, for any fixed $\eta \geq 0$, the class of $\eta$-balanced graphs is not \emph{hereditary}; a class of graphs is hereditary if it is closed under vertex deletions.
+\paragraph*{Overview of our arguments} Before we discuss some of our arguments, we first highlight some of the challenges that our problems pose, when compared to a typical graph modification problem such as {\sc Cluster Editing}.
+To begin with, for any fixed $\eta \geq 0$, the class of $\eta$-balanced graphs is not hereditary; a class of graphs is hereditary if it is closed under vertex deletions.
 For example, a graph with exactly two equal-sized components is $0$-balanced, but deleting one vertex will destroy the $0$-balanced property.
 This poses an immediate difficulty in designing kernels for our problems, as we cannot delete any ``irrelevant'' vertex; for example, when designing a kernel for {\sc Cluster Editing}, we can delete any component of the input graph that is a clique (because no edge of such a component needs to be modified), but that option is not available to us.
 Also, unlike {\sc Cluster Editing} and many other graph modification problems, for any of the three problems that we study, we cannot enumerate all minimal solutions of size at most $k$ in \FPT\ time as the number of such solutions may not be bounded by a function of $k$; see Example~\ref{eg:minimal}. \begin{example} Consider \bcc.
 For fixed $k$, we construct a yes-instance $(G, k, \eta)$ of \bcc\ as follows.
 Let $k \in \mathbb{N}$ be a perfect square.
 Take $\eta = 1$ and $n$ to be a sufficiently large integer so that $(n - \sqrt{k})/{\sqrt{k}}$ is an integer.
 We define an $n$-vertex cluster graph $G$ as follows: $G$ has exactly $\sqrt{k}$ isolated vertices and exactly $(n - \sqrt{k})/{\sqrt{k}}$ components of size $\sqrt{k}$.
 Notice that to turn $G$ into an $\eta$-balanced cluster graph by adding at most $k$ edges, we must either merge all the isolated vertices into a single component by adding $\binom{\sqrt{k}}{2}$ edges, or merge each isolated vertex with a component of size $\sqrt{k}$, which requires the addition of $\sqrt{k} \cdot \sqrt{k} = k$ edges.
 For the latter option, notice that we have $\binom{(n - \sqrt{k})/{\sqrt{k}}}{\sqrt{k}} \cdot \sqrt{k}! = n^{\Omega(\sqrt{k})}$ ways in which we can form a solution. \end{example}